 “Well, there you go,” Cat said.
 “They cut off your leg then they put it back.
 There is a plan unfolding.”

 “I had kidney stones twice,” Lucy told Sarah.

-“I get ’em every twenty years or so,” he tells the emergency room doctor in 1962.
+“I get ’em every twenty years or so, the stones,” he tells the emergency room doctor in 1962.
 “The pain is the closest a man can come to a difficult childbirth,” the doctor says.
 “Thanks for the update,” Lucy says.
 He was stuffed with prescription painkillers at the time and rather enjoying himself.
 But the pain was still there, just under the umbrella of euphoria.

 “You enjoy pain,” Sarah said, eyes closed, seeking a vision of another, better place.